Jarlig

 Kublai Khan began the practice of having the four great aristocrats in his kheshig sign all jarliqs (decrees), a practice that spread to all other Mongol khanates in 1280.

 Ghazan reformed the issuance of jarliqs (edicts), creating set forms and graded seals, ordering that all jarliqs be kept on file at court in Persia.
 Jarliqs older than 30 years were to be cancelled, along with old paizas (Mongol seals of authority).

 Even after 1260, the Yuan Dynasty in China still considered jarlig must be issued by only Qa'an/Khagan (Emperor) but linkji by khans (princes) of three western khanates.
 However, some high-ranking officials continued to issue jarligs under the name of a khan or Emperor in Central Asia.

-The Rus' metropolitan archive preserves six jarliq (constituting the so-called Short Collection) considered to be translations into Russian of authentic patents issued from the Qipchaq Khanate:
+The Rus' metropolitan archive preserves six jarliq, constituting the so-called Short Collection, which are considered to be translations into Russian of authentic patents issued from the Qipchaq Khanate: